 Villa Tugendhat is an exceptional authentic installed monument of modern architecture.
 In addition, a symbiosis has been achieved between its uses as a museum on the one hand and as a living, fully functional building organism on the other.

-Beside guided tours for visitors who pass through the house (as a museum exhibit) in a group led by a guide, the project also addressed new interventions in the operating background of the house.
+Beside guided tours for visitors who pass through the house (as a museum exhibit, reopened after restoration in 2012) in a group led by a guide, the project also addressed new interventions in the operating background of the house.
 They are designed to be legible, inserted, removable structures with a high quality of design and execution.
 On the technical floor of the house in the former premises of the garden furniture warehouse and drying room, an exhibition on the Tugendhat Villa is located now.
 Its scope is deliberately limited to the period 1930 to 1938, when the Tugendhat family lived in the Villa.
 A 1:100 model of the villa is located separately.
 A museum shop follows after the exhibition.
 It includes a projection screen with two screens and storage of publications and souvenirs.